Obama and Immigration

 Hispanic voters helped Obama immensely in 2008; that is no secret.
 According to a Pew Research Center Poll, 64 percent of Hispanic men and 68 percent of Hispanic women voted for Obama four years ago.
 Obama recognizes the significance of this and knows that the influence of Hispanics extends well beyond states like Florida, New Jersey, and Nevada.

 The recent past

 In 2006, twenty-six Republicans voted for immigration reform.
 In 2007, that number dwindled to twelve.
 Perhaps most discouragingly, the 2006 bill was arguably “more liberal” than the one presented the following year.

 As Mort Kondracke noted in the summer of 2007, “the big winners in this fight are demagogues with microphones and their political allies.
 What they will demand next, presumably, is a campaign to drive illegal immigrants out of the country.
 You can expect to see some ugly scenes of families being torn apart and U.S. citizens of Hispanic origin being victimized.
 That’s the price of cowardice.”

-More recently, Mitt Romney has been talking tough about cracking down of illegal immigrants.
+More recently, Mitt Romney has been talking tough about cracking down on illegal immigrants.
 But, if one were trying to woo the hardline of the Republican Party, who wouldn’t?
 Obama likes to dream big and there are few American voters who would discourage that.
 However, delivering on past promises also matters.
 Guantánamo is still open.
-US voters will not know if “ObamaCare” is even constitutional until this summer.
+U.S. voters will not know if “Obamacare” is even constitutional until this summer.